Food Safety Tips Minnesotans Should Know This Memorial Day Weekend

 Chicken, hamburger, hot dogs and other ground meats should be cooked to 165 degrees Fahrenheit.
 Pork loins can be taken off of the grill when they reach 145 degrees Fahrenheit.
 You should invest in a meat thermometer because that is the only sure way to tell if your meat is cooked thoroughly.

 You can avoid cross contamination by putting your cooked meat on a new plate when you’re taking it off of the grill.
 People often times forget to use a different spatula when taking food off of the grill.

 Bacteria grow faster in the temperature danger zone.
 Cold salads can be out of the fridge at room temperature for up to two hours.
 The threat of food poisoning increases after one hour if the temperature outside reaches 90 degrees Fahrenheit or higher.
 You should keep your food in a shaded area if possible.
-Symptoms of food poisoning include vomiting and diarrhea and typically take about four to six hours to develop.
+Symptoms of food poisoning according to the CDC include vomiting and diarrhea and typically take about four to six hours to develop.